pivotal-cf/docs-pks/windows-pause-internetless.hbs.md

 ---
 title: Using a Windows Pause Image for an Air-Gapped Environment
-owner: TKGI

 ---

 This topic describes how to configure a private registry and a Windows pause image for an air-gapped environment for Windows worker-based Kubernetes clusters in VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).

 ## <a id='overview'></a> Overview

 To deploy a Windows pod, Kubelet deploys a Windows container image fetched from a Docker registry.

 Microsoft restricts distribution of Windows container base images and the fetched Windows container image is typically pulled from the Microsoft Docker registry.
 This registry is inaccessible from within an air-gapped environment.

 To deploy Windows pods in an air-gapped environment you must have a Windows container image in a private Docker registry:

 * [Prepare Your Private Docker Registry](#prepare-registry)
 * [Prepare a Windows Pause Image for an Air-Gapped Environment](#prepare-windows-pause-image)